 - Except for responsible practices to attract birds, do not entice a wild animal with food (baiting) in order to get the photo.
 Allow the animal to be wild, and to move about on its own accord.
 Note – photos of live-baited birds are prohibited in the NPN Avian Gallery.
 Photos of baited wildlife are prohibited in the NPN Wildlife Gallery.

 - If You Feed Birds: do not feed birds without first learning how to do it responsibly, to avoid harming them or causing negative human-wildlife problems.
-As a start, NPN strongly recommends completely reading Backyard Bird Feeding by the Cornell Lab of Ornithology.
+As a start, NPN strongly recommends completely reading A Guide to Bird Feeding by Audubon.
 Wildlife Management Agencies may also have bird feeding advice specific to your area.

 - Consider using a blind or camouflage to bring the subject within photo range without disturbing it.